Kolo (dance)

-Kolo (Коло) is a UNESCO List of Intagible Cultural Heritage inscribed South Slavic circle dance, found under this name in Bosnia and Herzegovina, Croatia and Serbia.
+Kolo (Коло) is a South Slavic circle dance, found under this name in Bosnia and Herzegovina, Croatia, Serbia, and parts of Slovenia.
+It is inscribed on the UNESCO List of Intangible Cultural Heritage for Serbia.

-History

-According to Wilkes (1995), the kolo has an Illyrian origin, as the dance seems to resemble dances depicted on funeral monuments of the Roman era.

 Description

 The circle dance is usually performed amongst groups of at least three people and up to several dozen people.
 Dancers hold each other's hands or each other's waists.
 They form a circle, a single chain or multiple parallel lines.

 Kolo requires almost no movement above the waist.
 The basic steps are easy to learn.
 Experienced dancers demonstrate virtuosity by adding different ornamental elements, such as syncopated steps.
 Each region has at least one unique kolo.
 It is difficult to master the dance and even most experienced dancers cannot master all of them.

 Kolo is performed at weddings, social, cultural, and religious ceremonies.
 Some dances require both men and women to dance together, others require only the men or only the women.